-Transylvania is a region in central Romania, surrounded by the majestic Carpathian Mountains.
-It is possible to go directly to Transylvania, without getting to Bucharest first, as there are two international airports in the region.
+Transylvania is a region in central Romania, in the shadow of the majestic Carpathian Mountains.
+You can go directly to Transylvania, without getting to Bucharest first, as there are two international airports in the region.
 One in picturesque Sibiu and the other in vibrant Cluj-Napoca.
 However, most international travellers arrive at Romania’s capital city, Bucharest, before proceeding to Transylvania.

 Spending some time in Bucharest?

 Check out our essential travel guide to the Romanian capital!

 How To Get from Bucharest to Transylvania

 We’ll never get tired of saying that driving is the best way to explore Transylvania.
 We are talking about a region of incredible natural beauty, where quaint towns and hidden gems of medieval villages are scattered everywhere.